 Single App subscription

-If you prefer just getting Photoshop CC on its own without Lightroom CC in the bundle, you can opt for the Single App plan from Adobe CC.
-The Single App includes the latest version of Photoshop, 100GB of cloud storage, access to premium fonts, as well as Adobe Spark (a social media graphics creation tool) and Adobe Portfolio accounts.
+If you prefer just getting Photoshop CC on its own without Lightroom in the bundle, you can opt for the Single App plan from Adobe CC.
+The Single App includes the latest version of Photoshop, 100GB of cloud storage, access to premium fonts, as well as Adobe Spark (a social media graphics creation tool) and Adobe Portfolio.

 There are three payment plans to get Photoshop CC on its own.